MENU

 DO WE NEED TO BRING FOOD AND DRINKS?

 There will be plenty of vendors lining the riverfront in Peoria and East Peoria, with lots to eat and drink.
-There will even be an alcohol-free zone at Liberty Park in Peoria.
-No alcoholic beverages of any kind are permitted on the riverfront unless purchased from a licensed vendor (with proper ID).
+No alcoholic beverages of any kind are permitted on the Peoria riverfront unless purchased from a licensed vendor (with proper ID).
+No alcohol will be allowed in Riverfront Park in East Peoria.
 Coolers, backpacks and other containers are subject to search by police.
-No alcohol will be allowed in Riverfront Park in East Peoria.

 WHAT SHOULD I NOT BRING?

 Personal fireworks of any kind, including sparklers, are prohibited on the riverfront grounds.
-Carle Health Red, White and BOOM, Brought Home by Adam Merrick Real Estate will have all the fireworks you will need.
-With heavy crowds expected, please do not bring bikes, rollerblades and family pets to the riverfront.
+Choose Greater Peoria Red, White and BOOM, presented by i3 Broadband will have all the fireworks you will need.
+With heavy crowds expected, please do not bring bikes or rollerblades to the riverfront.
+Dogs and other family pets are prohibited except for ESA Certified Service Animals.

-In the interest of flight safety and the safety of the thousands of spectators enjoying the riverfront festivities, law enforcement and the United States Air Force kindly ask that all individuals refrain from the use of drones and other unmanned aerial vehicles in the vicinity of and between the Murray Baker Bridge and the Bob Michel Bridge.
+The use of drones and other unmanned aerial vehicles is strictly prohibited in the vicinity of the riverfronts and between the Murray Baker Bridge and the Bob Michel Bridge.